 Typhoid is a bacterial infection in humans caused by the bacterium Salmonella enterica serotype Typhi (S. Typhi).
 Humans, once infected with typhoid, carry the bacteria in their bloodstream and intestinal tract, and subsequently shed it in their stool.
 A person contracts typhoid by consuming food or beverages that have been handled by a person who is shedding S. Typhi, or by drinking or washing food with water that has been tainted by sewage contaminated with S. Typhi.

-Typhoid is found mostly in countries and communities where many people lack access to clean water and basic sanitation, thereby exposing them to the conditions that enable typhoid to spread.
+Typhoid is found mostly in countries and communities where many people lack access to clean water and improved sanitation, thereby exposing them to the conditions that enable typhoid to spread.
 Currently, one-third of the world’s population is at risk of contracting typhoid fever, and the infection remains a very real threat in developing countries.

-Read more about NTS through recent publications.
+Learn more in recent publications.